Joshua Nkomo: Armed struggle

-Nkomo was detained at Gonakudzingwa Restriction Camp by Ian Smith's government in 1964, with fellow outlaw rebels Ndabaningi Sithole, Edgar Tekere, Enos Nkala, Maurice Nyagumbo, Robert Mugabe, until 1974.
+Nkomo was detained at Gonakudzingwa Restriction Camp by Ian Smith's government in 1964, with fellow outlaw rebels Ndabaningi Sithole, Edgar Tekere, Enos Nkala, Maurice Nyagumbo, and Mugabe, until 1974.
 Paul Tangi Mhova Mkondo a student youth leader was also detained with them for some time.
-A large number of them were released due to pressure from South African prime minister B. J. Vorster.
+A large number of them were released due to pressure from South African Prime Minister John Vorster.
 Following Nkomo's release, he went to Zambia to continue opposing the Rhodesian government through the dual processes of armed resistance and negotiation.

 Unlike ZANU's armed wing – the Zimbabwe African National Liberation Army, ZAPU's armed wing – the Zimbabwe People's Revolutionary Army – was dedicated to both guerrilla warfare and conventional warfare.
 At the time of independence ZIPRA had a modern military, stationed in Zambia and Angola, consisting of Soviet-made Mikoyan fighters, tanks and armoured personnel carriers, as well as well trained artillery units.

-Joshua Nkomo was the target of two attempted assassinations.
+Nkomo was the target of two attempted assassinations.
 The first one, in Zambia, by the Selous Scouts, was a false flag operation.
 The mission was ultimately aborted and attempted later, unsuccessfully, by the Rhodesian Special Air Service (SAS).
 In August 2011 it was reported by the BBC that Nkomo had been tipped off by the British government.

 ZAPU forces strategically weakened the Rhodesian government during the Bush War.
-The most widely reported and possibly the most effective of these attacks were the downing of two Air Rhodesia Vickers Viscount civilian passenger planes with surface-to-air missiles.
+The most widely reported and possibly the most effective of these attacks were the downing of two Air Rhodesia Vickers Viscount civilian passenger planes with surface-to-air missiles, resulting in the deaths of 107 people in total.
 The first, on 3 September 1978, killed 38 out of 56 in the crash with a further ten survivors (including women and children) shot dead by ZIPRA cadres sent to inspect the burnt wreckage.

-Nkomo later dismissed the massacre as false allegations perpetrated by the Rhodesian media and expressed his regret at the downing of a civilian plane, but defended the act by citing that the Rhodesian government was known to transport military personnel aboard civilian liners.
+Nkomo later dismissed the massacre as false allegations perpetrated by the Rhodesian media and expressed his regret at the downing of a civilian plane, but defended the act by stating the Rhodesian government was known to transport military personnel aboard civilian liners.
 The eight remaining survivors eluded the guerrillas by hiding overnight in the bush; some walked towards Karoi to seek help.
 Some of the passengers had serious injuries and they were picked up by local police and debriefed by the Rhodesian army.